mmitch/stack-calc/README.md

    /not yet implemented/.

-The implicit initial main stack is a normal stack (`( … )`): It is evaluated and it's top value is returned.
+The implicit initial main stack is a normal stack (`( … )`): It is evaluated and its top value is returned.

 REPL